-During the length of a student’s withdrawal, they are banned from campus, must relinquish their housing, could lose any tuition and fees already paid, and can only be reinstated after a prescribed minimum of time, the suit says.
+During the length of students' withdrawals, they are banned from campus and must relinquish their housing, they could lose any tuition and fees already paid, and they can be reinstated only after a prescribed minimum time, the suit says.

-Neves said in the lawsuit that while in the hospital she asked Paxton and Hoffman if she could come back in the fall of 2020 but was told that she could not because of the policy.
-The lawsuit states that during her hospital stay she was involuntarily withdrawn from Yale and was told that she could only collect her belongings from her room with a police escort.
+Neves said in the lawsuit that while she was in the hospital, she asked Paxton and Hoffman whether she could come back in the fall of 2020 and was told she could not because of the policy.
+The lawsuit says that during her hospital stay, she was involuntarily withdrawn from Yale and was told that she could collect her belongings from her room only with a police escort.
 She chose to have her mother clean out her dorm room, according to the lawsuit.

-The lawsuit further alleges that students have to go “through a daunting reinstatement process” in order to come back which includes the submission of an application, personal statement and letters of support.
+The lawsuit further alleges that students have to go "through a daunting reinstatement process" to come back, which includes the submission of applications, personal statements and letters of support.

 "While in the hospital, Mántica agreed to withdraw from Yale, even though she wanted to remain enrolled," it says.
 "Her understanding was that, if she did not withdraw, she would be involuntarily withdrawn."

-The school told Mántica she could be reinstated for the fall 2018 term but that a reinstatement committee would consider how she spent her time away and whether she received proper mental health treatment, according to the lawsuit.
-It says that because she lived in a rural area of Georgia with her parents she could not take courses at an accredited local university, one of the requirements of students who withdrew.
+The school told Mántica that she could be reinstated for the fall 2018 term but that a reinstatement committee would consider how she spent her time away and whether she got proper mental health treatment, according to the lawsuit.
+It says that because she lived in a rural area of Georgia with her parents, she could not take courses at an accredited local university, one of the requirements for students who withdrew.

-“Due to her poor experience with Yale and the hurdles imposed by the reinstatement process, Mántica decided to not return to Yale,” the lawsuit states.
+"Due to her poor experience with Yale and the hurdles imposed by the reinstatement process, Mántica decided to not return to Yale," the lawsuit says.

-The suit says that because Neves had a student visa, she had to return to Brazil after her withdrawal, lost her insurance and forfeited some of the tuition that she had already paid.
-In order for her to return, she had to complete two courses at an accredited university, fill out a Yale application form, submit three letters of support and interview with Yale officials.
+The suit says that because Neves had a student visa, she had to return to Brazil after her withdrawal, lost her insurance and forfeited some of the tuition she had already paid.
+To return, she had to complete two courses at an accredited university, fill out a Yale application form, submit three letters of support and interview with Yale officials.

 She completed the requirements, according to the lawsuit, but "experienced trauma from being involuntarily withdrawn."